EntandoOldVersions/entando.github.io/_posts/2014-04-22-build-a-website-with-entando.md

 So you heard about Entando and thought:

-> Finally an enterprise portal platform which is at the same time powerful, extensible, and not \[Liferay|Oracle Portal|WebSphere\]-difficult to use!
+> Finally an enterprise portal platform which is at the same time powerful, extensible, and not {Liferay|Oracle Portal|WebSphere}-difficult to use!

 But then you looked left, and then you looked right, and then you looked around and thought: